martinthomson/rfc-txt-html/README.md

-# Make an HTML RFC look like a text one
+# Make an HTML RFC look just like a text RFC

 IETF RFCs are now being rendered into HTML.
 This is good.
 HTML is great.